 Steven Covey categorizes listening into the following categories.
 This gets manifest in the way we respond.

 1. Pretending – normally accompanied by sounds like yeah, uh-huh, right.
-Actually, we are not listening.
+We are not listening.
 We often come up with inappropriate responses as we ignore surface feelings.

 3. Attentive listening – focussing energy and attention on the words being spoken.
 We communicate a primary surface feeling and the essence of the content.

 d.
-Empathetic listening – listening with intent to understand.
+Empathetic listening – listening with the intent to understand.
 Captures the underlying feelings when we communicate by the accompanying sounds and 60% by body language.
 We listen not only with our ears but also with our eyes and our hearts.
 Covey calls this as “Seek first to understand.”
-What distinguishes an empathetic or active listener is that he is client centred, has no active desire to express and desires only to understand and not critique.
+What distinguishes an empathetic or active listener is that he is client-centered, has no active desire to express and desires only to understand and not critique.
 Body language is maintaining eye contact and having a posture of sitting forward.
-He/ She would ask open ended questions, paraphrase, acknowledge feelings, will not judge and be quiet.
+He/ She would ask open-ended questions, paraphrase, acknowledge feelings, will not judge and be quiet.

 Some examples will illustrate the above more succinctly.

 Example 1: Executive A communicating to Executive B about a new executive.

 “The harder I try to get along with the new executive, the more I feel that he just wants to be left alone.”

 a.
 Ignoring even surface feelings – example of hearing